Mar 03, 2021

 - Video otoscopy: photographing the outer ear, eardrum and canal in full colour.
 This is for checking the general health of the outer ear and looking for any possible issues (wax, perforations, infections etc)

 - Pure tone audiometry to check your ability to hear a range of different sounds and determine whether there is a hearing loss (if any).

 - Speech in quiet and in noise testing.

 You’ll receive your results in a personal hearing health report and a trained audiologist will run through it with you to help you understand exactly what the results mean.
 They will then be able to advise you on your next steps; whether this is to help you with noise protection, to help you choose the right hearing aid or any other issues that need addressing.

 Gone are the days of bulky hearing aids, in the 21st-century hearing aids have transformed into super sleek and near-invisible devices packed full of tech.
 If your hearing test shows you will benefit from a hearing aid, there’s a whole market out there for you to pick from.

-Brands such as Oticon, Phonak and Starkey offer a range of different devices including tiny in-ear devices and receiver in the canal aids.
+Brands such as Oticon offer a range of different devices including tiny in-ear devices, receiver in the canal aids.
 Your audiologist will advise you on the best fit for your ears, lifestyle and hearing needs and will help to make your solution as discrete as you want it to be.
 Some hearing aids are even compatible with your smartphone and other devices, letting you change settings and stream audio directly to your hearing aid.

-Whatever your age, if you’re worried about your hearing then book yourself in for a hearing assessment.
-You can contact our friendly, professional team on 0800 52 00 546, pop into your nearest THCP practice, or book your free hearing test online.
+If you’re worried about your hearing and over 18, then book yourself in for a hearing assessment.
+You can contact our friendly, Dedicated Patient Support team on 0800 52 00 546, book online.